 LinuxONE is a portfolio of hardware, software, and solutions for an enterprise-grade Linux environment.
-It has been designed to run more transactions faster and with more security and reliability specifically for the open community.
-It fully embraces open source-based technology.
+It has been designed to run more transactions faster and with more security and reliability, specifically for the open-source community.
+It fully embraces open-source-based technology.

-Two servers are available for LinuxONE: The IBM® LinuxONE III LT1 and IBM LinuxONE III LT2.
+The following LinuxONE servers are now available: The IBM® LinuxONE 4 LA1, IBM LinuxONE 4 LA2, IBM LinuxONE 4 AGL and LinuxONE Express.
 We describe these servers in "IBM LinuxONE servers" on page 5.